Frequently Asked Questions

 What is the maximum length of contract for Guaranteed Rent?

-We offer flexible management agreements to cater to your specific needs, typically ranging from 1 to 5 years in length.
-However, for certain properties, we can provide contracts of 8- 10 years.
+We offer flexible management agreements to cater to your specific needs, typically ranging from 2 to 5 years in length with review as per our agreement.
+However, for certain properties, we can provide contracts of 2- 10 years.

 Tenant FAQs